earthly/earthly/docs/guides/integration.md

 This means that if an integration test fails in the build pipeline, you can easily reproduce it locally.

-## Running Blackbox Integration Tests
+## Running End to End Integration Tests

 Our first integration test run used a testing harness inside the service under test.
 This is one way to exercise integration code paths and could be called whitebox integration testing.
-Another useful form of integration testing is blackbox integration testing.
+Another useful form of integration testing is end to end integration testing.
 In this form of integration testing, we start up the application and test it from the outside.

 In our simplified case example, with a single code path, a smoke test is sufficient.
 We start up the application, with its dependencies, and verify it runs successfully.

 ```